durga94/contributionExtractor/README.md

 ## Authentication
 1. Give all required details as asked for.
 Please note to give your full gmail Email-id when asked for.
 The 'name of your copy of Contribution DB' is the name of the new spreadsheet you just created.
-If everything match, you will get a message  "SpreadSheet opened".
+If everything match, you will get a message <code>"SpreadSheet opened"</code>

 2. The program will do a linear scan, and list the contributions which it will come across POSTing to FOSS Website<br/>